ipilcher/rhsummit/guide.md

   tend to be optimized for services that each have a single IP address on a single flat network.
-To accomodate OSP's requirement for multiple networks, all containers in OSP 12 run with ``host`` networking, where all host network interfaces, IP addresses, etc., and exposed to the containerized applications.
+To accomodate OSP's requirement for multiple networks, all containers in OSP 12 run with ``host`` networking, where all host network interfaces, IP addresses, etc., are exposed to the containerized applications.
-* **Configuration** -
+* **Configuration** - OSP 12 is the sixth version to Red Hat OpenStack Platform to use OSP director (TripleO) for installation and configuration.
+Over those six releases, OSP director has developed a robust system for creating and customizing OpenStack (and other) configuration files - including support for site-specific customizations and a large ecosystem of partner plug-ins.
+A later lab will explore how OSP 12 preserves compatibility with customer configurations and partner-plugins - including compatibility across upgrades from non-containerized OSP 11 to containerized OSP 12!
 * Logging
 * Privileged operations